Evertras/simple-homemanager/04-explain-outputs-function.md

 #### Using `import` vs `legacyPackages`

-As an aside, you may see some examples out there with some field of `legacyPackages` instead of `import`.
+As an aside, you may see some examples out there with some attribute of `legacyPackages` instead of `import`.
 Both are the same, but `legacyPackages` may actually be faster in more complicated setups that would `import` multiple times.
 If you want to geek out, [check this thread](https://discourse.nixos.org/t/using-nixpkgs-legacypackages-system-vs-import/17462/7).